Understanding The Synesthesia Definition

 What Causes Synesthesia?

-Synesthesia is still very much a mystery to experts and sufferers alike.
-Although it is thought that many more may have this condition, only one in about two thousand people has been diagnosed.
+Synesthesia is still very much a mystery to experts and those who are experiencing it.
+Although it is thought that many more may have this condition, only one in about 2,000 people has been diagnosed.
 Some say it is a neurological disorder; others claim it is a mental health condition.
 Whatever it is, the cause is still a mystery as well.
 It may be due to some kind of crossed wires in the brain.
 Not real wires, of course, but your neurons in your central nervous system may not be firing properly.
 It may also be genetic, according to some studies, with women being six times as more susceptible than men.

 However, new research with functional magnetic resonance imaging (fMRI) was able to show that there is a dramatic increase in the area of the brain responsible for sight when the participant is subjected to certain stimuli.
 Another test showed that sensory receptors are just more active in some individuals, giving them an extra sense.